This page was last updated: 07/10/20

 We have temporarily closed our Boulder UMC Branch located on the CU Boulder campus, and our ATM inside the UMC will also be inaccessible from March 21 through March 29.
 We have additional ATMs around the CU Boulder campus that remain open.
 We are working closely with CU Boulder leadership to make closure decisions, and we apologize for any inconvenience this may cause.
 We have many nearby locations in Boulder.

 The IRS issued IRS Notice 2020-18, postponing the due date for filing Federal income tax returns to July 15.
 Because of this, the deadline for making prior year contributions to your Elevations IRA or HSA for 2019 is also extended to July 15, 2020.
-To make prior year contributions, you’ll need to schedule an appointment at a branch.
+To make prior year contributions, please schedule an appointment at a branch, call us at (800) 429-7626 or connect with us through Secure Chat in online banking.
+We will provide you with the required documentation to make your contribution and sign.
+Because your prior year contribution must be signed, you cannot make this contribution through a normal transfer in online banking.
 Find out more from the IRS.

 We are temporarily not offering CO-OP shared branching services to guest shared branching members at our Elevations branches.
 We apologize for the inconvenience.
 If you are a member of a credit union that’s part of the CO-OP network, you may continue to use our ATMs.